 • Add 1 tablespoon of tomato paste to the filling in addition to the puree for more color and depth of flavor.

-While simple basmati rice is all the side dish you need on a weeknight, these rice-stuffed onions are ideal for a dinner party when you want something a bit special.
-Serve this elevated rice dish alongside roast meat or fish, perhaps with plenty of ouzo to go around.
+Serve this elevated rice dish alongside roast meat, baked Greek meatballs or fish, perhaps with plenty of ouzo to go around.
 Or, serve as a comforting vegan dinner with a crunchy salad, like traditional Greek salad or Maroulosalata (Greek lettuce salad).

 Stuffed Onions with Fragrant Rice and Pine Nuts